 #7) A mentor or coach or just someone to talk to:

 This was also one of the first things that I did.
 I asked someone to be my mentor and it actually ended up being the first VA that I found on the internet.
 I also ended up finding a couple of local VA’s to meet up with and this has become a long-time friendship.
 When working from home it is nice to have someone to talk to every once in a while, to bounce ideas off of, to just ask questions to or to just vent.
 This is also why I created the Your Virtual B.F.F. group on Facebook.
 This is a place for you to ask those questions, to vent or to just share your stories with.
 Click here to join Your Virtual BFF group.

 #8) The techy and not so techy stuff:

-Once I had the above steps taken care of I was ready to be a VA full-time and to quit my day job.
+Once I the above steps were taken care of I was ready to be a VA full-time and to quit my day job.
 This meant a lot to me and my family.
 I was finally able to do what I love working from home.